 Thanksgiving Dinner Tips:

-- If you want good browning, preheat your oven to 400 degrees and just finish it off for 10 minutes.
+- If you want good browning, preheat your oven to 400 degrees and finish it for 10 minutes.

-- You may want to finish the food on a cookie sheet in the oven if your insert is not oven safe.
+- If your insert is not oven-safe, you may want to finish the food on a cookie sheet in the oven.

 - If you want to make a gravy of the turkey juices, melt some butter in a saucepan.
 Add an equal amount of flour (2 tablespoons of each should be good) and cook until lightly browned.
 Add in the juices and whisk until thickened.
 SEASON with more salt and pepper.